Our matched betting quick start guide (1) focuses on how bookmakers’ bonus works by understanding Stake Returned (SR) and Stake Not Returned (SNR)!!

 When the Rollover is required (as said, it’s often expressed as WR – Wager Requirements), which you face in SR case;

 - A) If you win in the bookie, you still can’t withdraw your bonus yet at this stage.
-But you effectively progress the rollover requirement and keep repeating the same practice until you finally fulfill the requirement or move to B).
+But you effectively progress the rollover requirement and keep repeating the same practice until you finally fulfil the requirement or move to B).

 - B) When you lose in the bookie, you effectively transferring the free money to the exchange where you can withdraw without any strings attached.

-- C) The lower the odds, the more probable to progress A) than B) due to simply more chance on successful back than lay.
+- C) The lower the odds, the more probable to progress A) than B) due to simply more chance on the successful back than lay.

 - D) You can optimize your risk by controlling your lay stake amount in Exchange.